 Bonk (Hitting the Wall)

-“Bonk” is a term used to describe the sudden and extreme fatigue experienced by runners when they exhaust their glycogen stores during prolonged or intense exercise.
+“Bonk” is a runner’s term used to describe the sudden and extreme fatigue experienced by runners when they exhaust their glycogen stores during prolonged or intense exercise.
 This condition is commonly referred to as “hitting the wall.”
 Runners who experience this may feel disoriented, weak, and unable to maintain their pace.
 To avoid bonking during long-distance runs, it is essential to develop proper nutrition and pacing strategies.

 C